ybucci/samba4-docker-ansible/README.md

 # Samba4 AD-DC Ansible Docker container

 ## Resume
-This Ansible script, install and configure a single PDC or additionals DCs with Ansible
+This Ansible script, install and configure a single PDC and additionals DCs with Ansible

 Suported OS: Ubuntu 21.10